Doaa-Hindawii/Pan-Cake/README.md

 ## Description
 The PanCake website is a landing page.
 I used the images from "Pexels".
 I used the script file of Udacity and then improved it to be unique one.
-I developed it to be responsive and dynamic.
+I developed it to be dynamic.